-The interrelationships between problems of physical disability and Sharked, Ami, Human and Market a dynamics and family interaction.
+The interrelationships between problems of physical disability and marital difficulties are discussed within the framework of marriage dynamics and family interaction.
 Sexuality is one area of possible conflict and difficulty for the disabled person and his spouse.
 Rehabilitation counselors need to allow the disabled person to talk freely and openly about sexual and marital problems, and assist him in achieving sexual adjustment.
-Results of a study on sexuality following spinal-cord injury are presented, indicating that 56 percent of the subjects had experienced complete sexual intercourse since their injury.
+Results of a study on sexuality following spinalcord injury are presented, indicating that 56 percent of the subjects had experienced complete sexual intercourse since their injury.
 All subjects had engaged in some petting and lovemaking since their injury.
 The authors indicate that, based on other studies they examined, somewhere between 52 percent and 75 percent of spinal-cord-injured persons can achieve a satisfactory sexual adjustment.